LEARNAcademy/capstone-projects/capstone_projects_2021.md

 # LEARN ACADEMY CAPSTONE PROJECTS DESCRIPTIONS AND LINKS

+## Charlie 2021
+[ Fate ](https://glacial-tundra-45968.herokuapp.com/) - Brian, Chris, Galadoe, Trey
+Fate is an app that holds the promise of a community.
+Fate is a simple, elegant community.
+A place where you can anonymously share each other through the interests you have.
+As an app, Fate allows users to view collections of photos that they share interests in categories.
+The app will then allow the user, when logged in, to share with other users.
+This will allow users to share content with each other and foster a better future within our community.

+[ PepWalk ](https://quiet-beyond-69564.herokuapp.com/) - Andy, Heather, Jared, Lauralyn
+Exercising has been proven to have many health benefits but it can be very hard to start building new fitness habits especially when most people's motivations come from a change in their physique which let’s face it doesn’t happen overnight..
+So it can be very easy to lose interest and motivation, but did you know one of the biggest health benefits from regular exercise is a major improvement in your mental health?
+Exercising provides an outlet for your stress, anxiety  and depression.
+It also helps improve your memory, thought process and it even makes you sleep better!
+So we at PepWalk came up with a solution to fill those gaps in motivation by providing you with an app that keeps track of what exercise you did for the day and more importantly how you’re feeling throughout your day!
+Logging your mood and seeing the internal benefits that you’re reaping from your fitness journey or lack thereof has so much more value to it than stepping on a scale or looking in the mirror.
+Looking back at your entries will help you get a clearer understanding that what you’re doing is actually working, not just on the outside but on the inside as well!

+[ Boopd ](https://floating-mesa-77996.herokuapp.com/) - Amanda, Chris, Kelen, Yan
+We at KYAC Inc. have seen an increase of de-homed animals and struggling families during the pandemic.
+It is our vision to be part of the solution.
+With our pet-adoption-resource boopd, we connect struggling animals with benevolent humans who wish to care for them in these trying times.
+We present to you a nation-wide resource to find the animal that belongs in your home, or find the home that is worthy of your beloved pet that you can no longer care for.

+[ Cowabunga 411 ](https://blooming-dawn-68083.herokuapp.com/) - Alfonso, Marcelo, Todd, Yarenny
+Cowabunga is a react-in-rails surf app created to help surfers keep tabs on their favorite surf spots and decide where to catch the best conditions.
+After signing up you can create a collection and add any tracked surfspots.
+From there, you can quickly scan your locations for any that have the "greenlight" -- meaning that spot has ideal surf conditions.

+[ Weeb Coin ](https://sleepy-cove-85300.herokuapp.com/) - Arturo, Chauncy, Conrad, Thomas
+We’re the WEEBS, want to get rich?
+See mad gains?
+You got diamond hands?
+Missed out on Doge?
+Our crypto tracking app Weeb Coin, can help you follow crypto trends, find new coins to invest in, discuss new investment opportunities, and build your portfolio.

 ## BRAVO 2021
 [ Megabites ](https://shrouded-sierra-57341.herokuapp.com) - Chris, Erik, Jonathan, Hector
 We at MegaBites recognize the fact that diet plays a major factor in your physical and mental health.
 With your health in mind, we’ve assembled an app that empowers you to make the right diet decisions based on four diets backed by science.
 Megabytes allows you to search diet specific recipes and save them to your personal dashboard for ease of reference, putting the power of health in your own hands.